UPDATE: June 1, 2019

 We need your help to gather data about this problem.
 We are asking k-12 and college members across the state to record their (class) room temperatures for a two week period.
 This data will be combined to develop a report and recommendations on addressing overheated classrooms.

-The downloadable “Room Temperature Record” log on this web page has space for you or your students to track classrooms temperatures and the times that they were recorded.
+The downloadable “Room Temperature Record” log has space for you or your students to track classrooms temperatures and the times that they were recorded.
 Here are the instructions:

 - record the temperatures twice a day, in the morning in the afternoon